rednafi/rednafi.com/content/go/configure_options.md

 }
 ```

-I first came across this pattern in Rob Pike's [blog] on the same topic.
+I first came across this pattern in Rob Pike's blog[^1] on the same topic.

 ## Verdict